 Most of the description of the course is found in the syllabus.

 If you haven’t read the syllabus, please read it now.
-Read over what the course will cover, what we expect you to learn at the end of it, and what our basic assumptions are about who you are and what you know.
-At the end of this pre-course assignment we’ll ask you a few questions to see if you understand what you’ll learn in the course.
+Read over what the course will cover, what we expect you to learn by the end of it, and what our basic assumptions are about who you are and what you already know.
+At the end of this section, we’ll ask you a few questions to see if you understand what you’ll learn in the course.